maksimvelbaum/SpeechHotkeys/README.md

 ## Setup

-**This Setup is useful only ff Microsoft’s speech recognizer doesn’t support your native language, this setup provides a great alternative.
-It lets you use commands in your preferred language without relying on English**
+**This Setup is useful only if Microsoft’s speech recognizer doesn’t support your native language, this setup provides a great alternative.
+It lets you use commands in your preferred language without relying on English, for English VoiceAttack looks like better choise**

 I used Python 3.13.3